Star

 Discussion

-Many of the classifications are related to each other at a conceptual level.
-For example, a Readability problem may be caused due to poor use of Control Structures.
+.
 Therefore, it is important to note that the classifications were based only on what the review comments explicitly discussed.

-That is to say, if a comment read, “poor readability here”, we would expect it to be classified as Readability.
-However, if the comment read, “This for loop should be moved before line 2”, then Control Structures would be its expected classification, despite readability being the motivating factor for the review suggestion.
+would be its expected classification, despite readability being the motivating factor for the review suggestion.
 As mentioned previously, in cases where multiple classifications applied, the comment was classified to a category it spent the most words discussing.

-Interestingly, 15% of review comments were found to discuss Readability.
+.
 This category of comments not only deals with formatting, project conventions and style, but also with how easy the code is to follow for a human.

 While existing static analysis tools are effective in dealing with the former area, they lack the ability to check code effectively in the latter domain.
 This is supported by the fact that over 50% of the repositories included in our study had some form of static analysis tools checking their code.
-Additionally, a manual survey of 100 randomly sampled comments classified with Readability pointed towards this idea as well.
-One such comment from my study is illustrated below.
-While the approach taken by the code contributor is correct, the code review has suggested an alternate approach that increases the clarity of the code.
+Additionally, a manual survey of 100 randomly sampled comments classified with Readability

 Error handling, class and method design were areas according to which a significant percentage of review comments were classified under.
 This does not come as a surprise, as these topics vary greatly in the way they are handled from program to program.
 Moreover, there is often no single correct way to go about their implementation, resulting in an increased amount of developer discussion, and thus review comments, that exist around them.

-The most surprising finding from this study is the fact that 44% of review comments were classified according to the Other category.
+category.
 This highlights a major limitation of our approach in using review comments alone to understand the subject of typical code review discussions.

 Without the ability to extract meaningful information from the source code alongside the review comment, it is very difficult to understand what the comment alone is discussing.